whitneyburton/portfolios/students/1701-back/20170302-yohanan-girma-assefa-m1.markdown

 #### Session 3
 Core Values

+While there are many values that drive me, some of those that stand out for me include that of working for the greater good (public service) and hard work.

 #### Session 4
 Personal Stories

 I came to Turing because I was interested in a career that would allow me to develop technical skills and help me grow in a personal and professional manner.
-I view the world through the lenses of my various identities, including as a woman, a person of color, a foreigner etc. While there are many values that drive me, some of those that stand out for me include that of working for the greater good (public service) and hard work.

 #### Session 5
 Debugging the Gender Gap